Non-Surgical Spinal Treatment

 Decompression Phase

 The MT Core Smart Decompression applies a series of controlled tension cycles — each followed by a relaxation period.
 Sessions typically run 20–25 minutes.
-Most patients describe the sensation as mild traction with progressive relief.
+Most patients describe the sensation as a mild, comfortable stretch.

 Rehabilitation

-Following decompression, you complete a prescribed exercise sequence from The Shift Score framework — designed to reinforce spinal stability and build the muscular support the disc needs to stay healthy.
+Following decompression, you complete a prescribed exercise sequence from The Shift Score framework — designed to build spinal stability and the muscular support around the affected disc.

 Progress Reviews

-Every 12 sessions, your progress is formally evaluated against clinical benchmarks.
-Your program is adjusted accordingly — ensuring treatment stays aligned with where you actually are in your recovery.
+Every 4 weeks, your progress is formally reviewed against your baseline using the Shift Score markers, and your program is adjusted to match where you actually are in your recovery.

 Who It Helps